trteodor/Unit_Tests_EmbCode_example/README.md

 	6. call: make clean         -Remove build Folder (Carefully)

 The root of the makefile is obviously GNUmakefile.
-I used this name because CubeMX generates a "Makefile" and make start reading the GNUmakefile first (before "MakeFile) if exist (ref.[3]).
+I used this name because CubeMX generates a "Makefile" and make start reading the GNUmakefile first (before "MakeFile") if exist (ref.[3]).

 # Summary